PowerShell/PSResourceGet/Examples/InstallRepositorySearchingExamples.md

         ```
         Should install 'TestModule' from 'PSGallery'.

-    * When the package is the second repository, but not the first:
+    * When the package exists in the second repository (PSGallery), but not the first (NuGetGallery):
         ```
         Name        Version Prerelease Repository
         ----        ------- ---------- ----------